jafaryor/knowledge-base/Web/HTML/HTML5.md

-`DOM`:
-* Document - means page
-* Object - pieces, components of the document
-* Model - what do we call these individual pieces and how do we describe relationship between them

 ## `<script></script>`
 The HTML `<script>` element is used to embed or reference executable code; this is typically used to embed or refer to JavaScript code.